 People in these groups are priority number 6.

 Priority for unpaid family carers

-Unpaid family carers are now a priority for getting the COVID-19 vaccine.
-Those under the age of 65 and young carers aged 16 and 17 are now included in group 6 on the priority list.
+Unpaid family carers are in priority group 6 for getting the COVID-19 vaccine.
+This includes carers under the age of 65 and young carers aged 16 and 17.

 The Government’s vaccine committee has recommended that unpaid carers who receive Carer’s Allowance or who are the main carer of an elderly or disabled child or adult whose welfare may be at risk if the carer falls ill should be prioritised alongside people with underlying health conditions.

 Unpaid carers over the age of 65 will be able to access the vaccine earlier as they are included in earlier priority groups.